lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 # Essential information

-For spring semester 2021, this class will be taught both in person and online.
+For spring semester 2021, this class will be taught both in-person and online, depending on which section you registered for.
 Of course, given ongoing developments of the pandemic and the possibility of COVID-19 exposure, we will all have to remain flexible.
-In addition to following all GMU policies about COVID-19, I ask that you communicate with me if you will be absent from class for more than one session or if you will turn in an assignment late.
-Likewise, please check for emails from me in case it is ever necessary to hold class entirely online.
+In addition to following all GMU policies about COVID-19, I ask that you communicate with me if you will be absent from class or if you will turn in an assignment late.
+Likewise, please check for emails and other messages from me in case it is ever necessary to hold class entirely online.
 By working together, we will make this a semester where you stay safe and learn a great deal about the history of Christianity.

 This class will include a combination of lecture, discussion, and in-class assignments.
 Doing the reading is absolutely essential.
 Attend class having read any assigned material and be prepared to discuss those readings in class.
 You must have a copy of the texts assigned for each day available to you during class (electronic copies are fine, of course).
-On any day for which there is a reading assignment but not a short writing assignment (i.e., most days), be prepared for a brief quiz about the readings.

 To facilitate our hybrid model, communication for this course will happen in [our Slack group](https://mason-dh-grad.slack.com/signup).
 Please sign up and join the `#christianity-2021` channel.
 Read this [getting started guide](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users) if you need help.

 Before the start of class each week, I will send you a message about what to expect.
-This will help guide your participation class each week.
+This will help guide your participation in class each week.
 Please read it carefully and note any actions you should take.

 You are always welcome to talk with me during office hours.
 To do so, please [book an appointment](/page/office-hours/).
 If the scheduled times don't work for you, [email me](mailto:lmullen@gmu.edu) and suggest a few other times that would work for you.